wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-baidu-get-started.md

 + [Mobile Services Android SDK]
 + [Baidu Push Android SDK]

 >[AZURE.NOTE] To complete this tutorial, you must have an active Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fnotification-hubs-baidu-get-started%2F).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fnotification-hubs-baidu-get-started%2F).

 ##Create a Baidu account